 SREL Contract 4, including the proposed action, would remove a total of approximately 160 trees.
 The seepage/stability berm would permanently fill in low areas between State Route 160, NBLL, and a historic railroad right-of-way.
 This would require the removal of approximately 20 trees.
-The ground surface area below the OHWM that may be temporarily impacted is approximately 1.5 acres.
+The ground surface area below the OHWM that may be temporarily impacted is approximately 1.6 acres.

 There is no anticipated need to remove any city park trees as a part of the Proposed Action.
 The other staging areas would require the trimming of approximately 20 trees and the removal of up to ten trees.
 These staging areas may also need to be grubbed, stripped, and leveled to be used as functional staging areas.
 The removal of riparian habitat would be mitigated at a 2:1 ratio by planting new riparian habitat at the BSLMS.
+Any areas grubbed, stripped and leveled during construction will be regraded, contoured and hydroseeded with native plant mixes to stabilize bare earth preventing future erosion.

 Shrub and tree removal are considered a short-term significant impact in Section 3.6 of the ARCF GRR EIS/EIR, because it would take many years for the replacement trees and shrubs to establish to the value of those removed.
-However, once the replacement trees are established, the long-term impact would be less than significant.
+The loss of habitat is considered a relatively short-term impact due to the 20-year growth requirements of the mitigation site plantings in reaching similar maturity of the wildlife habitat lost due to the Project.
+Additionally, wildlife disturbed by initial mobilization and construction may utilize suitable habitat north and south of the Project footprint.
+This temporary impact may last only several days to weeks as wildlife migrate to new areas along the Sacramento River.
+Once the replacement trees are established, the long-term impact would be less than significant.
 There would be no impact to shady riverine aquatic (SRA) habitat nor work in the Sacramento River that would affect fish species.
 Overall, the Proposed Action would not bring cumulative SREL tree removal to more than the 750 trees states in the GRR EIS/EIR.
 The Proposed Action's effect on vegetation and wildlife would be less than significant with mitigation.

 The Fish and Wildlife Coordination Act of March 1934, as amended, allows the United States Fish and Wildlife Service (USFWS) to assess impacts of proposed projects and make recommendations to reduce those impacts.
 A Coordination Act Report (CAR) was included in the 2016 ARCF GRR Final EIS/EIR as Appendix A and recommends USACE compensate for the loss of oak woodland, riparian forest, riparian scrub-shrub and emergent wetland from project construction at a ratio of 2:1.
+The temporal loss of riparian habitat has been considered by USACE and USFWS when determining mitigation requirements and ratios.
+The CAR estimates that riparian habitat may require up to 20 years to develop and mature to fully replace the wildlife habitat lost.
 Riparian habitat is being mitigated at a 2:1 ratio, in accordance with the 2021 ARCF BO, which aligns with the USFWS Coordination Act Report's recommendation.